Atoms and coatoms in three-generated lattices: An interval in the lattice of all lattice varieties

-This section contains some statements and proofs that do not need any computer.
 First of all, we need to recall some known concepts and notations and introduce some further notations.
 Let $\var N_5$ denote the lattice variety $\HSP \set{N_5}$ generated by the pentagon lattice $N_5$; see Figure~\ref{figaa}.
 As usual, $M_3$ stands for the 5-element modular but not distributive lattice, see Figure~\ref{figaa} again, and we denote by $\var M_3$ the variety it generates.
 The dual of a lattice $L$ will be denoted by $\dual L$.
 When dealing with elements of $\alllat$, that is, with lattice varieties, then $\prec$ stands for the covering relation understood in $\alllat$.
-In Figures~\ref{figbb} and \ref{figcc}, we give the lattices playing the main role in this paper.
+In Figures~\ref{figbb} and \ref{figcc} (disregard the dotted ovals in the moment), we give the lattices playing the main role in this paper.
 Namely, $L_1$, ..., $L_{15}$ are taken from McKenzie \cite{mckenzie} while the lattices $V_1$, \dots, $V_8$ from Ruckelshausen~\cite{ruckel}; see also Jipsen and Rose~\cite[Pages 19--20]{jipsenrose} for a secondary source.
 Note that in addition to McKenzie's original notations like $Q^*$ and $P_1$, Figure~\ref{figaa} gives the notations due to J\'onsson and Rival \cite{jonssonrival}.
 For $i\in\set{1,\dots,15}$ and $j\in\set{1,\dots,8}$, we let

 Note that Jipsen and Rose~\cite[Page 21]{jipsenrose} denotes $\mvar N_5$ by $\var M^+$.
 In addition to this variety, \eqref{pbxmskSgnKa} defines twenty-three varieties larger than the variety $\var M$ of modular lattices; these varieties are the $\mvar L_i$ for $i\in\set{1,\dots, 15}$ and the $\mvar V_j$ for $j\in \set{1,\dots,8}$.